 Two versions of draft conceptual rules were offered for stakeholder comment.
 Only one stakeholder offered alternative language, or specific suggested revisions.
-Most comments were general concepts or complaints regarding current rule.
+Most comments were general concepts about rule revision rather than actual rule language, or complaints regarding current rule.
 As noted above, most comments spoke to the perceived effect a rule revision would have on businesses.
-Several attendees indicated that they would offer specific rule language, but at the time of this writing, no language has been offered.
+Several attendees indicated that they would offer specific rule language, but at the time of original writing and as of this update on May 1 2020, no other language has been offered for consideration.